Quantum approximate optimization of finite-state bosonic systems

 In the kinetically dominated regime ($U = 0$), particles relax in the eigenstate of lowest kinetic energy.
 This ground state, up to a normalization factor, is proportional to a coherent superposition of all eigenkets with exactly $N$ bosons $\ket{\Psi_{\rm gr}(U=0)} \propto (\frac{1}{\sqrt{L}} \sum_\ell \hat{a}_\ell\dg)^N \ket{{\mathbb 0}}^{\otimes L}$ \cite{Zwe03}.
 In this superfluid phase bosons can hop from one site to its neighboring one, they become delocalized and spread across the sites.
 Therefore, this analysis suggests within the truncated Hilbert space at most two particles can exist over the $L=4$ lattice sites.

 The results of our simulations in this regime with $J = 10$, $U = 1$, and $\mu = -12.5$ (this choice of chemical potential ensures $\sum_\ell \langle \hat{n}_\ell \rangle = 2$) demonstrate that both encoding approaches converge to the average occupation number $\bra{\Psi_{\rm gr}} \hat{n}_\ell \ket{\Psi_{\rm gr}} \approx (0.28,0.72,0.72,0.28)$, see Fig.~\subref*{fig:bh:u1}.
 However, this comes at the cost of increasing the circuit depth and demanding more classical resources\footnote{Increasing $p$ makes the optimization landscape more complex for the classical solver \cite{BitKli21}.
 Perhaps a global optimizer might be able to boost up the performance of COBYQA and alike local optimizers tested here \cite{GleRos24}.}.
 In other words, the expressibility of the ansatz becomes critical for generating the complex entangled ground state.
 This is in stark contrast to the strong interaction regime for which the ground state is in the product form.
 Setting $p=50$, the state fidelity, \erf{fid:pure:bh}, with respect to the entangled target state is $(0.92, 0.99)$ and $0.84$, for the corresponding binary and symmetric mapping techniques, respectively.
-The latter figure can be improved, for example, by increasing the tolerance of COBYQA optimizer (or adding more layers, say $p=60$, which boosts the fidelity to ${\cal F}_m \approx 0.92$).
+The latter figure can be improved, for example, by increasing the tolerance of COBYQA optimizer\footnote{ We emphasize that these results are not intended as a benchmark of classical optimization performance, but rather as illustrative demonstrations of the circuit constructions; optimization challenges are discussed only to contextualize the numerical behavior observed.} (or adding more layers, say $p=60$, which boosts the fidelity to ${\cal F}_m \approx 0.92$).